Why Study Education at E-town?

 Student research and scholarship opportunities

 Student scholarship is alive at Elizabethtown College.
-As an education major, you will have research opportunities including Honors in the Discipline or participation in the College's annual Scholarship and Creative Arts Day.
+As an education major, you will have research opportunities including Honors in the Discipline or participation in the College's annual Scholarship and Creative Arts Day as well as the opportunity to present at professional conferences in your specialty discipline.

 Learn from accomplished faculty committed to scholarship and mentoring